PrincetonUniversity/ILAng-Doc/verification/refinement.md

 2. A predicate that has at least a `=` in it \(you can use `>=` , `<=` , `==` and etc.\) This is just for our parser to distinguish it from the first case.
 3. A string-string pair that is in the form of a list or map.
 If it is given as a list, the first element is regarded as the condition and the second element is regarded as the mapping.
 It conveys the meaning of "when the condition is true, the ILA and Verilog variables should have the mapping".
 If the condition is not true, there is no mapping guaranteed.
 If the string-string pair is given as a map, it must have two elements.
 One element should have the key `cond` and the other should have the  key `map`.
 The `map` part could be a string of Verilog variable name as in case \(1\) or a Verilog expression as case \(2\).
 4. A list of string-string pairs, each pair follows requirement in \(3\).
+5. If the ILA variable on the left is a memory, the right side depends on whether the Verilog memory is internal or external.
+If inside Verilog, there is an array that corresponds to this memory, you can directly use this name on the right side.
+Otherwise, you can make this ILA memory to map with an external memory using `"ILA-mem-name":"**MEM**ILA-mem-name"`.

 Below are some of the examples: